nikogura/nikogura.com/NikOguraResume.md

 Here's how I did it: [Self Updating Binary Tools](SelfUpdatingTools.md)

-Here's a version you can use: [DBT- Distributed Binary Toolkit](https://github.com/nikogura/dbt)
+Here's a version you can use: [DBT- Dynamic Binary Toolkit](https://github.com/nikogura/dbt)

 ## Apple Pay's Test-Driven Cloud-Based CI/CD Pipeline
 Apple Pay and the systems behind activation of every Apple device in the world used it.